RDA Pricing: Fundamental Pricing Data for Cryptoassets

 How can a user assess the quality of Cryptocurrency Data?

-How to analyze Cryptocurrency Data?
+How can I analyze Cryptocurrency Data?

 Crypto traders are faced with the problem of knowing what causes price fluctuations for cryptocurrencies.
 However, while it is hard to ascertain the market predictability, sound analysis can go a long way in giving informed insights about the most probable scenarios most likely to happen in a market event.
 Good analytical skills are what differentiate a successful crypto trader from the rest of the pack.
 Therefore, the analysis of cryptodata is made up of two core methods; fundamental analysis and technical analysis.
 Technical analysis is the study of historical price action to predict future price action of cryptocurrencies, while fundamental analysis involves a study of the fundamentals of an asset, where every aspect of the asset that has a direct bearing to its overall value is assessed.